Aug 14, 2016 | YouTube culture

-The time is passing by so quickly… I just realised that yesterday was the first anniversary of buying a house in Nijmegen, and thus becoming a true Nijmeegse.
+The time is passing by so quickly… I just realized that yesterday was the first anniversary of buying a house in Nijmegen, and thus becoming a true Nijmeegse.
 It is awesome to live here, especially ever since the makeover of the attic was finished.
 I now moved upstairs where I enjoy the ultimate peace and quiet, and where I am so far away from everything and everyone, including the tenants.
 I adore them, but it feels good to have my own space under the stars, where I can just lock myself and forget about everything else.

 Anyways, that was just a digression.
 So, as I have a sitting job and I am glued to the computer for most of the time (while programming, writing and answering emails for most of the day and often, most of the evening), I often watch some materials online, mostly on YouTube.
 In the past, I had phases in which I watched mostly materials related to politics, documentaries, et cetera.
 Recently however, I am in a mood for watching a young Polish YouTube scene, as it is really dynamic and diverse.
 I must say that the culture that grew around this scene is just fascinating.

 Just a few years back, kids posting on youtube were just a niche phenomena, aggregating a small audience of hipsters willing to watch.
 Now, more and more of these – usually teenage – performers, became quite popular and a good few of them collected nation-wide audience.
 They are more and more often invited to television, or appear on the covers of the magazines.
 The pop culture absorbed youtube stars, in a way.
 One reason to talk about youtube culture is that, interestingly, even though it is a completely unsupervised and nonhierarchical system, the mechanisms which evolved in this community are similar to science: similar issues and similar coping strategies.